Yellowjacket Athletics

 1.4.12 Medical Hardships.
 Medical hardship waivers may be granted by the student-athletes governing sport conference if the request meets the NCAA requirements for a hardship and is submitted on the prescribed form.

 1.4.12.1 Calculating Seasons of Participation.
-Years for which a student-athlete was granted a medical hardship shall be considered as seasons of participation for purposes of determining the grade-point average and credit hour requirements of Bylaw 1.4.
+Years for which a student-athlete was granted a medical hardship and/or qualified for an NCAA Blanket Waiver shall be considered as seasons of participation for purposes of determining the grade-point average and credit hour requirements of Bylaw 1.4.

 1.4.13 Certification of First-Time, Mid-Year Enrollees for Subsequent Seasons of Competition.
 It is permissible to certify at mid-year those students-athletes who were first-time, mid-year enrollees (this does not apply to transfers or re-enrollees) for purposes of satisfying the credit hour requirements of Bylaws 1.4.2.